-- CAPACS was established in 1995, as a joint initiative of the Society for Applied Sociology (SAS) and the Sociological Practice Association (SPA).
-In 2006, SAS and SPA merged to form the Association for Applied and Clinical Sociology (AACS). - Formerly known as the Commission on Applied and Clinical Sociology (CACS), CACS changed its name to CAPACS in 2010, to more accurately convey its focus and work as an independent accreditor of programs in sociological practice worldwide. - CAPACS's purpose is to develop, promote, and support quality sociological education, training, and practice through the accreditation of programs in applied sociology, clinical sociology, engaged public sociology, translational sociology, forensic sociology, and other emerging approaches of sociological practice. - Students must have a meaningful practice experience, such as an internship, practicum, or fieldwork.
+- CAPACS was established in 1995, as a joint initiative of the Society for Applied Sociology (SAS) and the Sociological Practice Association (SPA). - Formerly known as the Commission on Applied and Clinical Sociology (CACS), CACS changed its name to CAPACS in 2010, to more accurately convey its focus and work as an independent accreditor of programs in sociological practice worldwide. - CAPACS's purpose is to develop, promote, and support quality sociological education, training, and practice through the accreditation of programs in applied sociology, clinical sociology, engaged public sociology, translational sociology, forensic sociology, and other emerging approaches of sociological practice. - Students must have a meaningful practice experience, such as an internship, practicum, or fieldwork.